 Cordyceps for Immune Support: What the Research Shows

-This article focuses specifically on what the immune data shows for healthy adults (not cancer patients, not dialysis patients — populations that represent the vast majority of cordyceps buyers).
+This article focuses specifically on traditional uses and ongoing research into cordyceps for healthy adults (not cancer patients, not dialysis patients — populations that represent the vast majority of cordyceps buyers).
 We'll be honest about the limitations too.
-The NK Activation Advantage — cordyceps' consistent ability to increase natural killer cell activity in healthy adults — is the most reproducible finding in the human literature on this ingredient.
+The NK Activation Research — cordyceps' potential to influence natural killer cell activity in healthy adults — is an area of ongoing study.

 Evidence Snapshot — Immune Support